racecarparts/homelab-backups/README.md

 ## Adding a new host

-1. Clone this repo on the new host and run `sudo ./setup.sh`
+1. Clone this repo on the new host and run `./setup.sh`
 2. Deploy the Portainer stack pointing at this repo
 3. In the Backrest UI, add a repository with the GDrive path set to `gdrive:backups/{newhostname}` to keep it isolated from other hosts
 4. No changes needed to this repo